Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Experiments

 In an automated visual inspection setting, a labeling effort is required to (a) label data to train and calibrate the machine learning models and (b) perform a manual inspection when the models cannot determine the class of a given data instance accurately.
-To understand how the probability calibration affects the machine learning models, we compare the models' outcomes predictions against those obtained by (a) not calibrating the model (\textit{No calibration}) and calibrating the model with (b) a sigmoid model based on the Platt logistic model (\textit{Platt}), (b) temperature scaling (\textit{Temperature}), (c) histogram calibration (with ground truth - we name it \textit{Histogram}), (d) a histogram-based calibration approach (building the calibration map with the calibration set, but no ground truth - we name it \textit{AHPC (fixed)}), (d) a histogram-based approach (building the calibration map with the calibration set and the rest of the predictions obtained from the \textit{unlabeled data} on which predictions are issued, without ground truth (see Section \ref{S:PROBABILITIES-CALIBRATION}) we name it \textit{AHPC (adaptive)}).
-In our experiments, we were interested in three aspects: (a) how calibration techniques compare against each other, (b) whether calibrating a model without a ground truth can provide comparable results to models calibrated with ground truth, and (c) if tracking the predictions of a given model can enhance the quality of the calibration model even when no ground truth is provided.
+To understand how the probability calibration affects the machine learning models, the models' predictions were compared against those obtained by (a) not calibrating the model (\textit{No calibration}) and calibrating the model with (b) a sigmoid model based on the Platt logistic model (\textit{Platt}), (c) temperature scaling (\textit{Temperature}), and (d) \textit{Histogram} calibration.
+Two aspects were considered in the experiments: (i) how calibration techniques compare against each other and (ii) whether calibrating a model without a ground truth can provide comparable results to models calibrated with ground truth.